 Perhaps you have downloaded some MP4 (MPEG-4) movies from online, taken some MP4 videos with your camcorder or received some MP4 clips from friends.
 Now want to burn MP4 to DVD so that you can watch the files on your DVD player or TV in a more easeful way?
 Looking for the best way to convert MP4 to DVD?
 Look no further.
 Here you'll learn how to burn MP4 files to DVD for playing on any standard home DVD players or TV.

 To burn MP4 video to DVD, a DVD burning program is needed.
-Here the DVD burner for Mac from Aimersoft, a proven excellent app, is highly recommended to help you convert MP4 (MPEG-4) movies to DVD on Mac OS X (Mountain Lion included).
+Here the Aimersoft DVD Creator for Mac, a proven excellent app, is highly recommended to help you convert MP4 (MPEG-4) movies to DVD on Mac OS X (Yosemite, Mavericks, Mountain Lion included).
 Windows users can get the equivalent DVD Creator for Windows to create DVD from MP4 in Windows 8/7/Vista/XP.
 Download the program and follow the step-by-step guide to burn MP4 to DVD format with ease.

 Here let's take DVD Creator for Mac as an example to see how to make a DVD from MP4 videos on Mac OS X in a few clicks.
 The way to burn DVD from MP4 files in Windows (Windows 8) is the same.
 Just make sure you've got the right version and all will be done effortlessly.

 MP4 is the shortened name for MPEG-4 Part 14.
 This video format is used to store both audio and video data, as well as stills and subtitles commonly seen on DVD discs.
 MP4 is a subset of the MPEG standard.
 It is also created by the Moving Picture Experts Group and its most common use today is to upload videos over the internet for streaming purposes.